alabou/bcp-006-01/docs/NMOS With H.264.md

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

-The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Declarative Session Description](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
+The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Usage in Declarative Session Descriptions](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
 The SDP Offer/Answer Model described in RFC 6184 is not supported.
-The "fmtp" source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
+The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.

-- [ ] For H.265 the document must indicate that "The tx-mode parmeter of the SDP transport file SHALL not be omited and always set to SRST (Single RTP Stream Transport).
+-[ ] The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
+The SDP Offer/Answer Model described in RFC 7798 is not supported.
+The `fmtp` source attribute as specified in Section 6.3 of RFC 5576 (Source-Specific Media Attributes in the Session Description Protocol) is not supported.
+The `tx-mode` parmeter of the SDP transport file SHALL always be set to SRST (Single RTP Stream Transport).

 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22, the SDP file MUST also comply with the provisions of ST 2110-22.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.

-In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for H.264.
+In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes Register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for H.264.

+- [ ] In addition to those attributes defined in IS-04 for Senders, the following attributes defined in the [Sender Attributes Register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/) of the NMOS Parameter Registers are used for H.265.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#bit-rate)
   The Sender resource SHOULD indicate the target bit rate (kilobits/second) including the transport overhead of the H.264 stream.
 If the Sender meets the traffic shaping and delivery timing requirements specified for ST 2110-22 it MUST indicate the transport bit-rate.